India's Bishnoi 'tree Huggers' Renew Conservation Fight | 🌎 LatestLY

 In 2019, Rajasthan's government began allotting land contracts to private companies for developing renewable energy projects, and it soon became apparent that forests were being cut to make room.

-In 2022, several Bishnoi conservation groups protested and received assurance from the local government that trees on the leased land would be replanted, rather than cut down.
+In 2022, several Bishnoi conservation groups protested and received assurance from the regional government that trees on the leased land would be replanted, rather than cut down.

 "There was a feeling of relief when we signed the compromise, but the power companies resorted to building fences around the land and cutting trees in the cover of darkness," said Devendra Budiya, chairman of ABBM, a Bishnoi conservation group.